status-im/help.status.im/docs/en/status-communities/delete-a-channel.md

 !!! note ""
     Delete a channel is only available in Status desktop.

-The Status app allows community owners and admins to delete channels within communities.
+The Status app allows community owners and admins to delete [channels][channels-your-quick-start-guide] within communities.
 When you delete a channel, all messages and files associated with that channel are also deleted.

 !!! warning "caution"